-Although it has not done so through 2014, the compensation committee may in the future obtain the input of a compensation firm and peer group benchmarking data in making any adjustments to executive officer base salary levels.
+Although it did not do so in 2016, the compensation committee may in the future obtain the input of a compensation firm and peer group benchmarking data in making any adjustments to executive officer base salary levels.

-In 2014, our compensation committee approved increases in the base salaries for each of Messrs.
-Spence, Anderson, DeManche and Maltezos by 3%, 6%, 5%, and 7%, respectively, all effective as of May 1, 2014.
-The increases were both in recognition of the performance of such executive officers during 2013 evaluated in light of the extensive market disruption we experienced during 2013; and also to encourage retention in light of recent salary increases and bonus payouts.
-In the case of Mr. Maltezos, the increase also was in recognition of his having assumed responsibility for our Northwest region.
+In 2016, our compensation committee approved increases in the base salaries of Messrs.
+Bakas, DeManche and Granara and Ms. Bulgarino by 7%, 4%, 6% and 18%, respectively, all effective as of May 1, 2016, resulting in annual base salaries of \$280,434, \$328,643, \$312,700 and \$295,550, respectively.
+The increases were both in recognition of the performance of such executive officers during 2015 and to encourage retention.
+The compensation committee felt that the magnitude of Ms. Bulgarino's increase was appropriate given the exceptional performance of her business unit during 2015.